Blog » How to Guides » Life Coach Certifications: The Definitive Guide

 A coach with training is one who has officially learnt the techniques and strategies involved in creating lasting change.
 With a certification, you officially show the world that you’re in it for the long haul, and that you’re trained to take up the role of a coach.

-An ICF Global Consumer Awareness study found that almost 83% participants felt it was important that their coach had a certification or credential.
+An ICF Global Consumer Awareness study found that almost 83% of participants felt it was important that their coach had a certification or credential.

 - Shows them that you have access to the latest tools and strategies.